Air Art

 Curatorial research and creative responses

-This project explores how ideas about process, kineticism, conceptualism, and spatiality that circulated in the late 1960s and 70s are equally connected with ideas of flight, weather, atmosphere, and breath – perhaps in conjunction with the growth of mainstream air travel and concerns about nuclear.
-My method involved reading between the lines of art history books, online archives, and exhibition catalogues to select examples of artworks that could be gathered into a collection marking the emergence of air art in the long 1960s, expanding on Willoughby Sharp's 1968-9 exhibition of the same name and Lucy Lippard's theory of dematerialisation.
+This project explores how ideas about process, kineticism, conceptualism, and spatiality that circulated in Western art circles throughout the late 1960s and 70s are equally thematically connected with ideas of flight, weather, atmosphere, and breath – perhaps in conjunction with the growth of mainstream air travel and concerns about nuclear at that time.
+Looking back at these works, I focus on how they make air palpable and how air became a medium for artistic processes.
+My method for the curatorial aspects of this research involved reading between the lines of art history books, online archives, and exhibition catalogues to select examples of artworks that could be gathered into a collection marking the emergence of air art in the long 1960s, expanding on Willoughby Sharp's 1968-9 exhibition of the same name as well as Lucy Lippard's theory of dematerialisation (the idea that art objects are replaced by processes and ideas).